explaingit

 USE CASE 1

-Run bash scripts and Linux command-line tools on a Windows machine without leaving your workflow.
+Run bash scripts, shell tools, and Linux package managers on a Windows machine without setting up a separate virtual machine.

 USE CASE 2